eudoxia0/crane/docs/manual.md

   ~ User password.

 **Optional:**

 `:host`
   ~ Host that runs the database server.
-Default: "=localhost=".
+Default: "`localhost`".
 `:port`
   ~ Port the database server listens on.
-Default: =5432=.
+Default: `5432`.
 `:ssl`
   ~ `:yes` enables secure SSL connections to the server.
 This might be useful if the server is running on a host other than the default.
 Note that OpenSSL must